bmaxdk/path-planning/README.md

 Admissibility is a requirement for A* to be optimal.
 For this reason, common heuristics include the Euclidean distance from a node to the goal or in some applications the Manhattan distance.
 When comparing two different types of values - for instance, if the path cost is measured in hours, but the heuristic function is estimating distance - then you would need to determine a scaling parameter to be able to sum the two in a useful manner.

+#### Bidirectional Search
+One way to improve a search’s efficiency is to conduct two searches simultaneously - one rooted at the start node, and another at the goal node.
+Once the two searches meet, a path exists between the start node and the goal node.

+The advantage with this approach is that the number of nodes that need to be expanded as part of the search is decreased.
+As you can see in the image below, the volume swept out by a unidirectional search is noticeably greater than the volume swept out by a bidirectional search for the same problem.
+![alt text][image39]

+#### Path Proximity to Obstacles
+Another concern with the search of discretized spaces includes the proximity of the final path to obstacles or other hazards.
+When discretizing a space with methods such as cell decomposition, empty cells are not differentiated from one another.
+The optimal path will often lead the robot very close to obstacles.
+In certain scenarios this can be quite problematic, as it will increase the chance of collisions due to the uncertainty of robot localization.
+The optimal path may not be the best path.
+To avoid this, a map can be ‘smoothed’ prior to applying a search to it, marking cells near obstacles with a higher cost than free cells.
+Then the path found by A* search may pass by obstacles with some additional clearance.

+#### Paths Aligned to Grid
+Another concern with discretized spaces is that the resultant path will follow the discrete cells.
+When a robot goes to execute the path in the real world, it may seem funny to see a robot zig-zag its way across a room instead of driving down the room’s diagonal.
+In such a scenario, a path that is optimal in the discretized space may be suboptimal in the real world.
+Some careful path smoothing, with attention paid to the location of obstacles, can fix this problem.

 ## Probabilistic Path Planning